 DHS Selects Stevens Institute of Technology for Maritime Research Center of Excellence

-(Hoboken--NJ) - Stevens Institute of Technology has been selected as the lead institution for a new Center of Excellence for Maritime Research (CMR).
-The selection, announced by the U.S. Department of Homeland Security (DHS) Science and Technology (S&T) Directorate will provide Stevens with $2 million per year for 5 years.
-The Center will also include the following partner institutions: MIT, University of Miami, Rutgers University, University of Puerto Rico and Elizabeth City State University.
-Stevens also has new partners with which it will collaborate on research projects, including LSU, Florida Atlantic University, and the University of Connecticut.
+Stevens Institute of Technology has been selected as co-lead institution for a new Center of Excellence for Maritime Research (CMR) in collaboration with the University of Alaska Anchorage.
+The selection, announced by the U.S. Department of Homeland Security (DHS) Science and Technology (S&T) Directorate, will provide Stevens with $2 million per year for 5 years.
+The Center will collaborate with partner institutions including MIT, Louisiana State University, the University of Connecticut, Florida Atlantic University, the University of Puerto Rico-Mayaguez and Elizabeth City State University.

-"This award comes after a nearly year-long competition that challenged our researchers and education staff to demonstrate the impact of their present work, and to articulate their vision for the next 5 years,” says Michael Bruno, Feiler Chair Professor and Dean, School of Engineering and Science.
-“We are proud that the Department of Homeland Security has chosen our team to take on the serious technical and policy challenges faced on a daily basis by the Department and in particular by our primary customer, the U.S. Coast Guard."
+"This award comes after a nearly year-long competition that challenged our researchers and education staff to demonstrate the impact of their present work, and to articulate their vision for the next five years,” says Michael Bruno, Feiler Chair Professor and Dean of the Schaefer School of Engineering and Science.
+"We are proud that the Department of Homeland Security has chosen our team to take on the serious technical and policy challenges faced on a daily basis by the Department and in particular by our primary customer, the U.S. Coast Guard."

 The work conducted through the CMR will help the United States address challenges in the maritime domain.
 Increased and diversified use of maritime spaces is generating new security challenges and risks, and the potential for increased conflicts among maritime users, stakeholders, and interests.